gdivanov/NYC-Housing/README.md

 We want to make use of a number of various plots to inspect the distributions between features in our data set.

 Some of the more interesting plots we want to use are histograms, scatterplots, boxplots, and pairplots.
-To be able to get an understanding of how the raw data vs the cleaned data looks, I've plotted 'before and after pictures' for educational and entertainment purposes.
-Since the code written for both plots is the same I will refrain from writing it twice but show the raw version first and cleaned version second.
+To be able to get an understanding of how the raw data vs the cleaned data looks, I've plotted 'before and after' pictures for educational and entertainment purposes.

+Since the code written for both plots is the same I will refrain from writing each more than once but show the raw version first and cleaned version second.

 ```
 #Plot SALE PRICE Histogram for total range